BRITISH/AMERICAN LEGAL TIMELINE

 1553-1558 Reign of "Bloody" Mary I, who attempts to return England to the Catholic Church

-1558-1603, Reign of Elizabeth I, who commits England officially to Protestantism and dies childless, setting the stage for the Stuart dynasty.
+1558-1603, Reign of Elizabeth I, who re-commits England to Protestantism and dies childless, setting the stage for the Stuart dynasty.

 www.luminarium.org/renlit/eliza.htm